 Director, Communications & Talent

-Sara Graham serves as the Talent & Communications Director leading the Talent & Placemaking department for LEAP.
+Sara Graham serves as the Director of Communications and Talent leading the Talent & Placemaking department for LEAP.
 In this role, Sara works closely with state and regional partners to make our region a welcoming community for the talented workforce we currently have and are striving to attract.
 This consists of managing the Public Art for Communities program, and the City of Lansing Sense of Place in the arts program.
 Additionally, Sara manages the Global Lansing initiative and the youth entrepreneurship program.

 Sara also serves as the sole marketing and communications representative for LEAP, working to tell our region’s story first, to ourselves, then beyond, to the state, nation and globe.
 Sara manages all social media channels and the website, www.purelansing.com on behalf of the organization.

 Sara joined LEAP in 2010 as the MultiMedia Marketing Specialist for LEAP working to develop a brand for LEAP through the web, social media and print materials.
 Prior to this, Sara worked as a Social Media Manager for Gammet Interactive, a startup marketing agency centered around the tourism industry where she gained extensive knowledge of digital marketing and social media.
 She received her BA from The School of Hospitality Business at Michigan State University as well as completed graphic design courses at Lansing Community College.
 Sara resides in Leslie with her fiance, Chad and their golden retriever, Jarvis.

 To contact Sara: